briancpark/COVID-19-Visualizations/README.md

 # COVID-19-Visualizations
 Visualizations of the novel coronavirus using data science and machine learning techniques.
 Please feel free to contribute by sending issues or pull requests.
 I will do my best effort to update this daily.
 There is a lot of reading and writing of data involved, so the notebook tends to take around 10 minutes to completely run.
+At the time of making this project, I have never formally studied data science or machine learning yet, so feedback is appreciated.
+I was able to build this project through extensive documentation reading of the data science and machine learning packages, and I may be missing more efficient ways to run my code.

 **If your intentions are to use this for a school project or personal project, please fork this repository and email [briancpark@berkeley.edu](mailto:briancpark@berkeley.edu).
 I am interested in what you are willing to create or have created with my code**

 _Stay Strong, Stay Home, and Save Lives_

 ## Dependencies
-This project uses Pandas, NumPy, MatPlotLib, GeoPandas, and Descartes.
-All the code needed to run is in `COVID19 Visualizations.ipynb`.
+This project uses Pandas, NumPy, MatPlotLib, GeoPandas, and Descartes, plotly, and Selenium.
+All the code needed to run is in [`COVID19 Visualizations.ipynb`](https://github.com/briancpark/COVID-19-Visualizations/blob/master/COVID19%20Visualizations.ipynb).
 Please make sure you have installed the all the Python libraries before you run the code.
 Also make sure to install `ffmpeg` if you want to compile graphics into video.

 # Core Functions